microsoft/Olive/components/perf-test/Readme.md

 ```
 python perf_test.py --model <path_to_onnx_model> --result <path_to_results_dir> [other optional args]
 ```
-You can use the same arguments as for perf-test images.
+The optional arguments are the same as for perf-test images.
 By default it will try all providers available.